Teenagers' Health and Wellness

 Tips and Advice

-It is very important to be honest and open with your teen and to be supportive.
+It is vital to be honest and open with your teen and to be supportive.
 They do not need criticism from you but guidance.
 They need parenting not friendship.
 You are there for them just in the same way as you were there when they were learning to walk or ride their first bike.

 - Educate your teen.
 Explain things like trick photography and photo-shopping that the media uses to produce unhealthy skinny images of people.
 Teach them what healthy actually means.
 Do not trust these things to the school.